-I’m a married 33-year-old mother of two warring black cats, Isabella and Alessandro (named after Princess Isabella de’ Medici and Duke Alessandro de’ Medici, both murdered by family members; that decision turned out to be prescient given their relationship with each other).
+I’m a married 39-year-old mother of a black cat, Alessandro (named after Duke Alessandro de’ Medici).
 I work full-time administering and helping direct things at an international scholarly society, and in my 20s I taught college and got a PhD in History.

 My training as a historian required me to learn several languages.
 As a result, I was able to pick up the Korean alphabet quickly, learn how to translate ingredient lists, and translate sentences (at a glacial speed, sadly).
 I also learned how to read manuscripts very closely, sit in a chair for a damn long time, and write without making jokes.
 These days I don’t write much history, but I have written a lot of blog posts.
 I think it’s because I really like being able to tell jokes.

 My training did not include science.
 Like, any science at all.
 As a result, I usually try to leave science to the many people in the skincare world that have training or interest in science.
 I honestly…don’t, with a few exceptions that make a massive difference to my skin.
 Yes, I obviously know how to find journal article abstracts, but no, that’s not how I want to spend my leisure time.